jump-dev/jump-dev.github.io/_posts/2024-01-30-jump_year_in_review.md

 decision variables are added to the model, one each for the real and imaginary components.

-You can also create Hermian matrices via:
+You can also create Hermitian matrices via:
 ```julia
 julia> @variable(model, H[1:3, 1:3] in HermitianPSDCone());
 ```